szcompressor/next.szcompressor.github.io/content/en/meetings/March25FL.md

 ---
-title: FZ workshop
+title: FZ+ZF workshop at Sarasota March 2025
 date: 2024-11-27
 description: >

 ---

-Thank you for considering attending the FZ workshop at Sarasota!
+Thank you for considering attending the FZ+ZF workshop at Sarasota!

 Dates, address, contact:

-+ Date: **March 11-13, 9:00 AM to 5:00 PM**
++ Date: **March 11-13, 2025.
+9:00 AM to 5:00 PM**
 + Address: The John and Mable Ringling Museum of Art, 5401 Bay Shore Rd, Sarasota, FL 34243
 + Meeting room: Chao Lecture Hall.
 + **Important**: Do **NOT** use the main museum entrance.
 Please refer to [this map](../Feb24FLMap.pdf) for parking and